Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 content-type: reference
 ---

-Within the {% konnect_icon dev-portal %} **Dev Portal** section there are three ways to manage access and authorization settings for the Dev Portal:
+In the {% konnect_icon dev-portal %} **Dev Portal** section, there are three ways to manage access and authorization settings for the Dev Portal:
 * The **Access Requests** page lists developer registration and application registration requests.
 * The **Developers** page lists developers who have requested access to the Dev Portal, along with the developer's current status and associated applications.
 * The **Applications** page lists applications and their statuses.